UMWEDU/umw-finaid-sync/_pages/parent-plus-loan-application-instructions.md

 	<li>Read the PLUS Loan Information and <a href="http://adminfinance.umw.edu/financialaid/files/2011/09/IMPORTANT_INFORMATI ON_ABOUT_YOUR_PLUS_LOAN_APPLICATION1.pdf">Privacy Act Disclosure Statement</a>.</li>
 	<li>Complete the Direct PLUS Request form and fax, email, or mail it to the University's Office of Financial Aid.</li>
 </ol>
-<h3>Please note that the PLUS loan cannot be disbursed or credited to a student’s bill until all steps have been completed and recorded by the Office of Financial Aid.</h3>
+<strong>Please note that the PLUS loan cannot be disbursed or credited to a student’s bill until all steps have been completed and recorded by the Office of Financial Aid.</strong>